How to Get from Paris to Versailles

 Instead of Paris to Versailles train tickets (single or round ticket), you can use certain transportation passes to travel to Versailles for a lower price.
-If you are using the weekly or monthly Navigo Pass, Versailles tickets are already included, yay!.
+If you are using the Weekly or Monthly Navigo Pass, Versailles tickets are already included.
 Remember that the Navigo Pass is a nominative pass, so only the pass holder can use it.

 TIP: You can read more about all the ticket options for Paris and its surroundings in our Paris Metro Guide.

-3. Paris to Versailles with a Guided Tour
+4. Getting from Paris to Versailles with a Guided Tour with Transportation

-Most of the Versailles guided tours include transportation from Paris to Versailles on an air-conditioned coach or a minivan.
-Usually, these half-day or full-day tours come with a knowledgeable guide, and they are a good way to skip the line at Versailles.
+Some of the Versailles guided tours include transportation from Paris to Versailles on an air-conditioned coach or a minivan.
+Usually, these half-day or full-day tours come with a knowledgeable guide, and they are also a good way to skip the line at Versailles.

 These tours are definitely a good investment in transportation from Paris to Versailles and quick access to the Château.
 Having an English-speaking guide who tells you the secrets of Versailles Palace and the court and who answers all your questions is also a plus.

-Versailles guided tours can be private or shared, with small or big groups.
+Versailles guided tours can be private or shared and with small or big groups.